vmware/vic/doc/user_doc/vic_installation/set_up_devbox.md

 12. Update all of the Linux packages in the devbox VM. <pre>apt-get update</pre> If you do not do this you will get errors when you try to do the next steps.
 13. Install Git in the DevBox VM. <pre>apt-get install git</pre>
 14. Install Docker in the DevBox VM.<pre>apt install docker.io</pre>
-15. Clone the vSphere Integrated Containers repository from GitHub into the DevBox VM.<pre>git clone https://github.com/vmware/vic.git</pre>
+15. Clone the vSphere Integrated Containers Engine repository from GitHub into the DevBox VM.<pre>git clone https://github.com/vmware/vic.git</pre>
 16. Go to the `/vic` folder.<pre>cd vic</pre>
-17. Run the `make` command to build the vSphere Integrated Containers binaries. <pre>docker run -v $(pwd):/go/src/github.com/vmware/vic -w /go/src/github.com/vmware/vic golang:1.7 make all</pre> This command uses containers and golang to build vSphere Integrated Containers.
+17. Run the `make` command to build the vSphere Integrated Containers Engine binaries. <pre>docker run -v $(pwd):/go/src/github.com/vmware/vic -w /go/src/github.com/vmware/vic golang:1.7 make all</pre> This command uses containers and golang to build vSphere Integrated Containers Engine.
 Copy the command as is into the Vagrant terminal.
 The build takes approximately 10 minutes.
 18. Add the `vic-machine` executable to the path of the DevBox VM.<pre>PATH=$PATH:/home/vagrant/vic/bin</pre>